Hold an Event or Activity

 • If your event is held in a public place, you will need to apply for wet area approval if people intend to drink.

-• If you intend to sell or supply liquor to others, such as at a festival or fete, you will also need to apply for a liquor licence or permit.
+• If you intend to sell or supply liquor to others you will need to apply for a liquor licence or permit.

 What is a liquor licence?